Elvis10ten/notes/src/2025-1a-nand-to-tetris.md

 The clock is used to synchronize the sequential chips.
 Using the hardware’s circuitry, this signal is simultaneously broadcast to every sequential chip throughout the computer platform.

 ---
 There are several variants of a flip-flop.
-We use a variant called the <mark>data flip-flop (DFF)</mark>.
+We use a variant called the <bmark>data flip-flop (DFF)</bmark>.

 A DFF is a simple memory element that stores a single bit.
 It has a data input `in`, a clock input `load`, and an output `out`.
 When the clock input is `1`, the flip-flop copies the value of the data input to its output.
 When the clock input is `0`, the flip-flop holds its previous value.